 This is an event sponsored by Culture Ireland.
 The Princess Grace Irish Library is grateful for this valuable support.

 Immerse yourself in Irish culture and music at the Princess Grace Irish Library for the 27th Journées Européennes du Patrimoine (Heritage Days).
-We are open exceptionally this Sunday 25th September from 10am to 5.30pm to celebrate this year's theme 'sustainable culture'.
+We are open exceptionally Sunday 25th September from 10am to 5.30pm to celebrate this year's theme 'sustainable culture'.
 In collaboration with l'Académie Rainier III and l'Association des Cartophiles de Monaco.

 Our Young Readers in Monaco are lucky to have a special zoom chat with author Marianne McShane.